CharlieTap/synk/README.md

 ## Conflict Resolution, Ordering and Messages

+Synk resolves conflicts by recording a causal order of events in the Metastore, it groups events into two categories.

+Local events are events that occur on the current node (client application), notify Synk of the event by passing the new and old (in the case of updates) to outbound once they have already been persisted to the database.

+Synk will return you a Message, it's your responsibility to ensure all nodes receive all messages relevant to them.

 ```kotlin
 Synk.outbound(new: T, old: T? = null): Message<T>
 ```

+`inbound` is the ying to `outbound`'s yang, and the destination for the Messages `outbound` creates.
+The result of inbound is an object ready to be inserted into a database, free of conflicts and consistent across all nodes.

 ```kotlin
 Synk.inbound(message: Message<T>, old: T? = null): T